axlwaii/organelle-file-manager/README.md

 2. Press the main know and select `Paste`.
 3. Confirm the copied file to overwrite the selected file

+**Rename**

+Only `wav` files can be renamed for now.

+1. Browse to the audio file you would like to rename.
+2. Press the main knob and select `Rename`.
+3. Select the new file name (1.wav - 24.wav) and confirm your selection

 ## Version History:

+1.1 - Added rename function
 1.0 – Initial Release.
 April 17 2022

 ## License